paulkn/esar/src/pages/index.md

 title: An Army of Women Arising
 image: /img/esthers-bkgd.jpg
 ---
-## Overcome And Live Out Gods Promises.
+## Overcoming And Living Out God’s Promises!

 Would she, could she dare to rise again?